Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations

 Model-based methods leverage the low-rank structure of HSIs by characterizing their low-rankness through matrix factorization, decomposing the HSI matrix into the basis and coefficients or endmembers and abundances.
 Therefore, the principles of matrix factorization-based methods rely on appropriate prior information and the likelihood determined by the relationships between the latent HSI and the observed LR-HSI and HR-MSI.
 Given the known degradation model, most existing methods focus on modeling prior information for HSIs, including explicit and implicit methods.
 The explicit methods employ handcrafted explicit prior information, such as low-rankness~\cite{zhang2018exploiting,wang2020hyperspectral}, smoothness~\cite{simoes2014convex}, sparsity~\cite{dong2016hyperspectral}, and non-local similarity~\cite{dian2017hyperspectral}, to depict the prior distribution of the latent HSI for super-resolution (SR).
 Implicit smooth regularizations introduce basis functions to parameterize the prior information, extending the modeling to functional representations.
 For example, \citeauthor{yokota2015smooth,debals2017nonnegative} utilize non-negative matrix factorization parameterized by basis functions to reveal implicit smoothness.
-Furthermore, with the success of deep learning, \citeauthor{dian2020regularizing,wang2023self} implicitly introduce a denoising operator into the optimization framework to learn the deep image prior, which is shared across all HSIs using deep neural networks with different structures.
-Although these methods have achieved significant success in HSI-MSI fusion, manually designed explicit prior information may make the regularization terms problematic, resulting in significant computational complexity.
-Meanwhile, implicitly designed prior information sometimes becomes inappropriate for capturing the complex and detailed structures of HSIs.
-Moreover, these methods are restricted to fixed resolution and cannot be instantly applied to recovering HSIs with arbitrary resolution.